 You can determine your own level of involvement because there is no specific time requirement.
 We encourage people to attend meetings regularly, become active in a committee, and advocate on behalf of the mission of the Delaware HIV Consortium whenever given the opportunity.
 Planning Council meetings are held every other month in Dover and Policy Committee meetings are held the alternate months in Wilmington.

 How much does it cost?

 There is no charge to become involved with the Consortium.
 However, we have several development initiatives and special events that you may contribute to whenever possible.
-These programs include, but are not limited to, the annual “I Care Campaign”, the WOW Awards Celebration, AIDS Walk Delaware, “Easy As Pie” Thanksgiving Fundraiser, Michael Brossette Memorial Fund (providing emergency financial client assistance), as well as the housing assistance program.
+These programs include, but are not limited to, the annual WOW Awards Celebration, AIDS Walk Delaware, “Easy As Pie” Thanksgiving Fundraiser, the Robert Ellis Holiday Fund, and the Michael Brossette Memorial Fund (providing emergency financial client assistance).

 Where does the Delaware HIV Consortium receive its funding?

-The Consortium’s funding comes from the federal Ryan White Modernization Act, Centers for Disease Control, Housing Opportunities for People Living with AIDS, the City of Wilmington, the Division of Public Health, corporate grants, sponsorships, private foundations, fund-raisers and individual contributions.
+The Consortium’s funding comes from the federal Ryan White CARE Act, Centers for Disease Control, Housing Opportunities for People Living with AIDS, the City of Wilmington, the Division of Public Health, corporate grants, sponsorships, private foundations, fundraisers, and individual contributions.

 What is the mission of the Delaware HIV Consortium?

 The Delaware HIV Consortium is dedicated to providing leadership to eliminate HIV in Delaware by supporting optimal HIV care and prevention services.